Swords of the Swashbucklers

-Swords of the Swashbucklers first appeared in the Marvel Graphic Novel range.
+Swords of the Swashbucklers is an American comic book series created by Bill Mantlo and Jackson Guice, that first appeared in the Marvel Graphic Novel range.
 Epic Comics, a division of Marvel Comics, began publishing it as a twelve-issue limited series between March 1985 and March 1987.
-The series was created by Bill Mantlo and Jackson Guice.
+In 2018, Dynamite Entertainment published a sequel limited series Swashbucklers: The Saga Continues.

+Within the Marvel Comics multiverse, the Swords of the Swashbucklers reality is designated as Earth-21394.

 Publication history

 Plot synopsis

 Swords of the Swashbucklers is set in an alternate dimension to Earth in which the inhabitants resemble Earth's pirates of old.
 A powerful, evil race of aliens known as the Colonizers controls the dimension while rebel "Swashbucklers" rob and pillage their oppressors so that they might survive.
 In one battle, The Admiral of the Colonizers' armada, J'Rel discovers Earth and kidnaps two humans.
 The couple's daughter, Domino Blackthorne Drake, finds the "Swashbucklers" and agrees to use her unique powers to fight the Colonizers if the Pirate Queen, Captain Raader, and her crew should help her to rescue her parents.
 The series chronicles the ensuing battles and the adventures of the "Swashbucklers" and their two charismatic female leaders.